strmdev/postman/README.md

 A hobbi projekt otletet az [Open Source SpaceX REST API](https://github.com/r-spacex/SpaceX-API) adta.
 Cel: elso korben alap tesztek irasa az emlitett open source projekthez.

-> I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with Space Exploration Technologies Corp (SpaceX), or any of its subsidiaries or its affiliates.
-The names SpaceX as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ### 1.2 Task lista

 A tesztek alapjat kepezo dokumentaciok forrasa elerheto [ide kattintva](https://github.com/r-spacex/SpaceX-API/tree/master/docs).